Everybody Stuck in Traffic Needs Pilates

 Sitting in a car for minutes to hours at a time may have a larger impact on your body and your health than you think.

-Driving to and from work negatively effects the body by causing your posture to be compromised, your neck and back to become strained, and effecting damage to your heart.
+Driving to and from work negatively affects the body by causing your posture to be compromised, your neck and back to become strained, and effecting damage to your heart.

-Strain on the lower back can be caused from the pressure of an unbalanced pelvis in the sitting position.
+The strain on the lower back can be caused by the pressure of an unbalanced pelvis in the sitting position.
 Slouched in the car for what seems like forever on your commute may also lead to strains in your cervical vertebrae – the top 7 bones of the spine.
 This strain on the upper spine can cause permanent imbalances that include neck strains as well as sore back and shoulder muscles.

 While sitting, your blood travels to and from your heart at a slower rate.
 This causes muscles to burn fat at a slower pace which makes it much easier for fatty acids to clog arteries.
-In fact, as soon as you sit down, the electrical activity in your muscles drop significantly and your calorie burning rate plummets to about 1 calorie per minute.
+In fact, as soon as you sit down, the electrical activity in your muscles drops significantly and your calorie-burning rate plummets to about 1 calorie per minute.
 This also causes the muscles to decrease in size over time.